lbguilherme/crystal-js/README.md

 2. Run `shards install`

+3. Write a `src/main.cr` such as:

+    ```crystal
+    require "js"

+    JS.console.log "Hello from the JavaScript!"
+    ```

-3. Build your project with `lib/js/scripts/build.sh src/main.cr` Use the `--release` flag for an optimized build.
+4. Build your project with `lib/js/scripts/build.sh src/main.cr`.
 This will produce two files: a `main.wasm` and a `main.js`.

+    This build command has a few optional flags:
+    - `-o some/other/path.wasm`: Allows you to change the output path.
+The JavaScript file will be generated on the same path, changing only the extension.
+    - `--esm`: Generates a ECMAScript Module file (`.mjs`) instead of a pure `.js` file.
+    - `--release`: Optimizes performance and shrinks the size as much as possible.
+    - `--error-trace`: Enables verbose error output from Crystal

 You can run your project:

+- on the Web: `<script defer src="main.js"></script>`
+- with Node.js: `node main.js`
 - with Deno: `deno run --allow-read main.js`
-- with Node.js: `node main.js`
-- on the Web: `<script defer src="main.js"></script>`

 See [crystal-web-demo](https://github.com/lbguilherme/crystal-web-demo) for an example project.